CRM system for banks and financial institutions

 Quick start

-Plan periodic customer reviews for frontline staff in the compliance case management tool.
+Plan periodic customer reviews in the compliance case management tool for frontline staff.

 Business logic